-You must apply to the Magistrates Court in the district or division in which you live within 21 days of your licence being suspended (you can apply on the day your licence is suspended, but not before that day).
+You must apply to the Magistrates Court in the district or division in which you live after your licence has been suspended (you can apply on the day your licence is suspended, but not before that day).
 Contact the court to find out which court division or district you live in.

 Get legal advice before applying for a special hardship order.